 If you prefer to keep your orchid outdoors, keep it in an area protected from wind, rain, and direct sunlight.
 Place the orchid in a location where it can receive bright, indirect or filtered light throughout the day.

 Depending on the species of orchid, some orchids may be able to tolerate full sunlight, while others prefer partial shade.
-For more information about how much light orchids need, check out this article.
+For more information, check out this Everyday Orchids guide on orchids and light.

 Much like any other orchid, you want to ensure that your orchid is protected from direct sunlight.
 This will prevent sunburn and leaf damage.
 To know if your orchid is getting enough light or too much light, look at the orchid’s leaf color.
 An orchid’s leaf color can tell you a lot about the condition of the plant, including if it is getting the right amount of light.
 You want to aim for a grassy green color in your orchid’s leaves.